-NRSWA Signing, Lighting and Guarding is a training course that educates delegates on how to set out signs, cones, barriers and traffic lights on a new road and street works site in line with the New Roads & Street Works Act.
+NRSWA Signing, Lighting and Guarding is a training course that educates you on setting out signs, cones, barriers and traffic lights on a new road and street works site in line with the New Roads & Street Works Act.
 The knowledge you gain will allow you to confidently carry out highway works and protect yourself and those around you.

 What does the Signing, Lighting & Guarding course cover?

 The course will cover the following subjects through a range of practical and classroom-based learning.

 - Safety of workers and the general public when carrying out street works

 - Maintaining the free movement of pedestrians and traffic whilst working.

 - The layout of barriers, warning notices, lamps, signs etc

 - Special measures – road closure, traffic diversion, portable lights